madetech/handbook/guides/contributing_to_the_handbook.md

 ### Finalising the change

+1. Get feedback from the wider company and address any feedback.
+Once you've had your Pull Request approved, you're ready to finalise your change.
-1. On the "Conversation" tab of your Pull Request, click "Merge pull request".
+2. On the "Conversation" tab of your Pull Request, click "Merge pull request".
+3. Your new page will now be visible in the Handbook.